Docs PromptWire Version 1.x Prompt Recipes

 Prompt Recipes

-Natural language prompts for common PromptWire workflows.
+Natural language prompts for common workflows including site sync, backup, maintenance mode, and deployment.
 No tool names to memorise.

 You don't need to know PromptWire's tool names.
 Describe what you want in plain language and the agent selects the right tools, sequences the operations, and previews everything before applying.